 I'm a Swiss army writer and editor.

-For the last several years, I've kept busy in a number of roles.
+I kept busy throughout the 2010s in a number of roles.

 I'm efficient with my time.

 There was a time when I would eat a lot of burritos in San Francisco.
 Then, I would write reviews of these burritos — quite detailed reviews.
 But the real punchline?
 Readers would eat these reviews up.

 Burritoeater.com, which I founded, authored, researched, produced, and ultimately retired after 11 years and precisely 1000 reviews, allowed me to wax rhapsodic about San Francisco's favorite homegrown econo-food: the Mission-style burrito.
 I appeared on the Cooking Channel, I was labeled a "local folk hero," I even had the "patron saint of San Francisco taquerias" tag famously slapped on me by DailyCandy.

 I also clean blinds.

 Early evidence of my knack for injecting a major dose of vitality into the ordinary appeared as early as my junior year of high school.
 My Least Favorite Pastime: Cleaning Venetian Blinds garnered critical raves from my Honors English III teacher, Bob Morrish, and nudged me down the dusty writing trail for good.